Proximity-induced flat bands and topological properties in a decorated diamond chain: Concluding remarks

 \section{Concluding remarks}

 In conclusion, we have studied the emergence of multiple numbers of nondispersive, completely flat bands in a quasi-one-dimensional decorated diamond chain model.
 It has been shown that, these flat bands can be controlled by a proximity effect, which regulates the horizontal diagonal coupling strength in each diamond unit cell.
 The appearance of these flat band states in the system is substantiated by the construction of the compact localized states and the computation of the average density of states.
 It has also been verified that, these flat bands are robust against the introduction of small amounts of random disorder in the onsite potential distribution of the system.
 Finally, we have studied the topological features of this lattice model by calculating the topologically protected edge states and the winding numbers using the Wilson loop approach.
 These interesting findings for such a simple quantum geometry make it a prospective candidate to be used to create a novel, cutting-edge device based on the quantum technologies in the future.
-Additionally, because of the simplicity of the proposed lattice model, it can be easily built and accessed in a real-life experiment using the laser-induced photonic lattice settings.
+Additionally, because of the simplicity of the proposed lattice model, it is a promising candidate for experimental implementation in a real-life experiment using the laser-induced photonic lattice settings.